Dual-level Modality Debiasing Learning for Unsupervised Visible-Infrared Person Re-Identification

 The overall loss distribution $\mathcal{L}_{id}$ is then fitted with a two-component GMM, where one component corresponds to low-loss samples (indicating high-quality labels) and the other to high-loss samples (indicating low-quality labels).
 After training, the GMM estimates the probability that a given loss $\mathcal{L}^i_{id}$ belongs to the low-loss component, which is used as the label certainty $w_i$.

 Note that $P(Y|X)$ plays a crucial role in computing both the certainty and the refined labels.
-We follow Eq.~\eqref{eq:pyx} to implement $P(Y|X)$ but adopt Normalized Weighted Geometric Mean (NWGM)~\cite{xu2015show} for simplification (details are provided in~\ref{sec:sup_pyx}).
-In one word, $P(Y|X)$ is computed using the modality-shared memory features $m$:
+We follow Eq.~\eqref{eq:pyx} to implement $P(Y|X)$ but adopt Normalized Weighted Geometric Mean (NWGM)~\cite{xu2015show} for simplification (details are provided in the supplementary material).
+In one word, $P(Y|X)$ is computed using the modality-shared memory:

+where $m_k$ denotes the centroid of the $k$ cluster in the modality-shared memory bank.
 It is evident that the quality of the memory bank directly influences the reliability of the predictions.
-To enhance prediction robustness, we design a dynamic updating scheme that iteratively updates the memory features:
+To enhance prediction robustness, we design a dynamic updating scheme that iteratively updates the memory centroid features:

 where $\eta_x$ is an adaptive coefficient determined by: